Your cookie preferences

 • OVO - customers having trouble paying their energy bills are supported in a range of ways, including coming up with payment plans, giving guidance, taking payment directly via schemes like Fuel Direct, providing help via the OVO Energy Fund and more

-• Octopus - along with the usual ways of supporting customers who require help managing their bills, Octopus has set up a £2.5 million Octo Assist Fund for customers specifically to help through the winter of 2021-22
+• Octopus - along with the usual ways of supporting customers who require help managing their bills, Octopus has a £30 million Octo Assist Fund for customers who are struggling

 • ScottishPower - among other measures, ScottishPower offers advice and support when it comes to paying energy bills and devising payment plans.
 It also has a Hardship Fund designed to help reduce or clear arrears for those customers most in need.